mhuot/AKSLearningLab/README.md

 ```
 make deploy
 ```
     > Common gotchas:
     > - Install Helm locally (`brew install helm`) before running any Make targets that render charts.
     > - Re-run `az aks get-credentials` if you rotated clusters or kubeconfig entries; Helm needs an active context that points at the AKS control plane.
     > - After `make infra-deploy` succeeds, the Makefile reads the emitted `acrLoginServer` and automatically tags images as `<your-acr>.azurecr.io/...`.
 For alternate registries, override with `IMAGE_REGISTRY=<registry> make deploy`.
     > - The Helm upgrade now receives `--set image.repository=<registry>/orders-{api,worker}` and `--set image.tag=dev` automatically, so you do not need to edit the charts to change image names.
     > - Docker builds default to `linux/amd64` (via `DOCKER_DEFAULT_PLATFORM`) so images run on AKS nodes.
 Override with `DOCKER_DEFAULT_PLATFORM=linux/arm64 make deploy` only if your cluster is arm64.

-5. Push the freshly built images so AKS can pull them
+5. Push the images to ACR so AKS can pull them (after logging in with `az acr login`)
 ```
-make push   # runs docker push for both tags in the configured IMAGE_REGISTRY
+make push
 ```
-    - Shortcut: `make deploy push` to build + render + push in a single command after logging in with `az acr login`.
-    - If you prefer manual pushes, run `docker push <registry>/orders-api:dev` and `docker push <registry>/orders-worker:dev` immediately after `make deploy` completes.
+    This runs `docker push` for both tags using the same `IMAGE_REGISTRY`.
+If you prefer manual commands, run `docker push <registry>/orders-api:dev` and `docker push <registry>/orders-worker:dev` right after `make deploy` completes.

-4. Generate load
+6. Generate load
 ```
 hey -z 30s -q 10 https://<api-endpoint>/orders
 ```